mainmatter/mainmatter.com/_posts/2020-06-25-writing-rust-nifs-for-elixir-with-rustler.md

 ## Getting started with Rustler

-One of my first forays into Rust implemented NIFs was while building a micro-library providing base 64 encoding and decoding, creatively named [base64](https://github.com/niklaslong/base64).
+One of my first forays into Rust-implemented NIFs was while building a micro-library providing Base64 encoding and decoding, creatively named [base64](https://github.com/niklaslong/base64).
 It's utterly pointless as that functionality comes built-in to Elixir but I wanted to start with something simple.
 On the plus side, this meant I could easily compare the performance of